 Indoor air quality is a key component of a healthy school environment.
 Higher ventilation rates can improve absenteeism and student performance, as well as reduce transmission and spread of respiratory illness, including SARS-CoV-2 (the virus that causes COVID-19).
-Indoor air quality can also be adversely impact by increased wildfire and extreme weather events.
+Indoor air quality can also be adversely impacted by increased wildfire and extreme weather events.
 Regular inspection, maintenance, and repairs of heating, ventilation, and air conditioning (HVAC) systems, as well as adequate ventilation to dilute contaminants, can improve indoor air quality and school safety.

-The Board supports the Environment Justice Council's 2024 Climate Commitment Act funding recommendations that relate to school environmental justice, as well as proposals legislation to adequately fund school repair and remediation strategies to improve school environmental health and safety programs, and as well as legislation to assess, improve, and update ventilation systems and other infrastructure strategies to improve health, safety, and indoor air quality in school facilities.
-Commented [MD12]: Amended this section to reflect EJ Council recommendations.
-Board members perhaps the first paragraph should focus on a path forward to have modern basic health and safety standards.
+The Board supports the Environment Justice Council's 2024 Climate Commitment Act funding recommendations that relate to school environmental justice, as well as proposals to adequately fund school repair and remediation strategies to improve school environmental health and safety, and legislation to assess, improve, and update ventilation systems and other infrastructure strategies to improve health, safety, and indoor air quality in school facilities.